 They were only a few minutes late for my appointment at the lab, but OMG!
 I guess even Russian parents don’t believe in teaching their kids any manners.
 I didn’t know they were Russian at first.
 I only knew it was both rude and ridiculous the way they let one of their brats scream so loud that I could barely hear the woman at the desk speaking to me.

-It was afterwards that Tom said I should’ve kept up on my Russian studies.
+It was afterward that Tom said I should’ve kept up on my Russian studies.
 I guess the lady at the desk was having a hard time communicating with the woman.
 I would have kept up on it if it weren’t such a pain in the ass not having a Russian keyboard.
 The language didn’t seem that difficult to learn.

 This other guy could have used my sign language, which is almost as good as my English.
 He was deaf, and the woman had Tom get his attention while I was checking in.

 Anyway, the guy that drew my blood was nice enough to use a butterfly needle at my request.
-I just find it easier to save them time than have them discover the hard way how tiny my veins are.
+I just find it easier to save them time than having them discover the hard way how tiny my veins are.
 I finally learned why, too.
 It’s bad genetics.
 One of my parents or grandparents had small veins.
 I guess you could really say I’m genetically screwed.
 Makes me wonder why my parents had kids, knowing how many problems the family had.
 On top of wondering why they had kids they never truly wanted in the first place and that they would ultimately abuse, of course.

 He took four vials, two for my thyroid, two for cholesterol.
 Trying not to think of how shitty the results may be.
 I know the cholesterol is going to be bad; it’s the thyroid I’m worried about.
-Especially when its medication can cause some of us the kind of terror-filled anxiety you probably wouldn’t even feel if some psycho held you at gunpoint, as I was telling my cousin.
+Especially when it's medication can cause some of us the kind of terror-filled anxiety you probably wouldn’t even feel if some psycho held you at gunpoint, as I was telling my cousin.

 The traffic was a nightmare, and there sure are some angry people in Cali.
 We pulled into the parking lot of Jack-in-the-Box when this vehicle suddenly stops right in front of us.
 I was in the midst of asking Tom why they stopped when this youngish plump blonde storms out of the passenger side and runs around to the driver (who I never did see) and starts screaming at them.
 Even though people don’t scare me easily, I definitely wouldn’t have wanted to be the one she was screaming at.
 This bitch was livid as hell.

-So I got the burger and fries I promised myself I would get after the lab and felt just awful afterwards.
+So I got the burger and fries I promised myself I would get after the lab and felt just awful afterward.
 Not much heartburn but I felt so sluggish and just yucky overall.
 The experience reminded me of part of why I went vegan.
-Initially I did it to lower my cholesterol never knowing just how much better I would feel not to mention wonderfully regular.
+Initially, I did it to lower my cholesterol never knowing just how much better I would feel not to mention wonderfully regular.
 Never thought I would say this, but vegan is definitely the way to go.
 Makes me kind of pissed to know I loaded up on practically a year’s worth of meaty TV dinners.
 It was a stupid thing to do that I’m sure to regret, especially since I didn’t crave or miss meat nearly as much as I thought I would.
 Once it’s gone I’m only going to have meat at fast food joints, which I only visit once or twice a month if even that.
 Fruits, veggies, beans, rice, yogurt… that’s the way to go.
 Not meat, cheese, sugar, pasta, or bread.
 No salty snacks either, although sometimes I do give in to popcorn.

 The vampire said red meats and citrus was good after having blood drawn.
 I was so hungry that I felt a little dizzy after the blood was drawn being on an empty stomach and all that.
 And oh, how grumpy I felt!
 Hunger makes me grumpier than PMS at its worst.
 He said the body produces something like 2 million red blood cells an hour, so I guess my body’s long since replaced the lost blood.